tattersoftware/codeigniter4-workflows/README.md

 **Runner.php** is the central controller that handles job flow.
 By default this intercepts routes that match `/jobs/`, but this can be changed in the config file.

+## Action permissions

+You may limit access to individual Actions using the `role` attribute of its definition.
+By default the "user" `role` is accessible by anyone.
+To restrict access, define a `has_permission()` function which takes a single `string` parameter with the name of the role (hint: or use **Myth:Auth**'s existing version).